 Grab those last bits by brushing yours or someone else’s fingers through your bangs while holding onto them with one hand

-Use an elastic band to braid two small sections – top half on each side – into braids about three inches long.
+Use an elastic band to braid two small sections – top half on each side – into braids about three inches long per month.
 Place these at eye level so they’ll be hidden behind what’s still hanging around in front of you (it should now look like a regular hairstyle!)

 Take bobby pins or an elastic band and secure the bottom section behind your ear, so that it is out of sight

-Create a bun and tuck in hair at nape for an instantly chic look to the side
+Create a bun and tuck in the hair at the nape for an instantly chic look to the side

 Repeat steps one through four every day or two until all your bangs are gone!

 What You’ll Need: hairspray, bobby pins, elastic band.
 Good luck!
 You can also use this same trick with any hairstyle that you don’t want peeking out from behind–a ponytail would work just as well as braids (but might not be quite as easy to re-create).